usnistgov/SOFA/Intro.md

 ## 1. Intro

 There are many different methods for authenticating users to applications, devices, and services, from “traditional” user names and passwords, to software one-time passwords, to multiple modalities of biometric systems.
 Each authentication factor brings a unique set of security and user experience characteristics as well as potential vulnerabilities.
-With all these options, and the persistent drive towards stronger authentication, the emerging question is: “which technology fits my risk environment, today?”
+With all these options, and the persistent drive towards stronger authentication, the emerging question is: “which technology fits my risk environment?”

 There is no established standardized method for comparing and combining authentication mechanisms, in part due to the wide array of available technologies.
 The establishment of a common framework for measuring, comparing, and combining (such as in multi-factor implementations) authenticator strength could enable greater alignment of identity practices with organizational risk and promote greater federation and interoperability across sectors, markets, and enterprises.
 At a workshop on January 12 and 13, 2016, NIST presented a proposed starting point for this framework with a focus on biometric technologies.<sup>1</sup> This paper represents a further refinement of this work and outlines a process intended to support the evaluation of biometric authenticators and—ultimately—multiple authentication mechanisms.